ametaSan/myRenderer/README.md

 - Simply have a look

-  Because it's renderer totally by CPU, it spends some time.
+  Because it's rendered totally by CPU, it spends some time.
 I'll speedup the rendering process as future work.

   ![preview](preview.gif)